VINAYAK9669/WorldWiseWebAPP1/README.md

    - Elevate your app's state management using context and `useReducer`.

 ### 📌 14.
 Authentication
-   - Secure routes with fake authentication.
+   - Secure your routes with fake authentication.

 ### 📌 15.
 Performance Optimization
    - Optimize your app for better performance, including:
-     - Profiler with Developer Tools.
+     - Profiling with Developer Tools.
      - Tricks to reduce wasteful renders.
-     - Understood and implemented `memo`, `useMemo`, and `useCallback`.
+     - Understanding `memo`, `useMemo`, and `useCallback`.

 ### 📌 16.
 Bundle Size Optimization
    - Reduce bundle size and improve load times using lazy loading and code splitting.

+### 📌 17.
+API Integration
+   - Utilize API requests for data management, including:
+     - Sending POST requests.
+     - Fetching data with GET requests.
+     - Deleting data with DELETE requests.

 ## Getting Started 🚀